Orange Marmalade or Compote With Vanilla

 - on top of a fish fillet while steaming, baking or grilling

-Orange and rosewater - an unlikely combination that is fabulous!
-Add a teaspoon (or several drops, depending on strength) of rosewater to the cooked marmalade and stir before bottling.
+- Orange and rosewater: This is an unlikely combination that is fabulous!
+Add a teaspoon (or several drops, depending on the strength) of rosewater to the cooked marmalade and stir before bottling.

-- Orange and cardamon - include 5 bruised green cardamon pods for a fine Indian-chai flavor.
+Orange and cardamom: Include 5 bruised green cardamom pods for a fine Indian-chai flavor.

 What is your favorite fruit in a compote?

 Originally a dessert in France in the 17th century, compote was made from whole or pieces of various fruits in a sugary syrup.
 This means that most canned fruits in juice or sugar syrups are actually compote!

 Different seasonings and ingredients are added to the fruit and sugar to provide different flavors: spices, nuts, raisins or other dried fruits.
 Peel or coconut were also common additions.
 It also forms the basis of rote and grüne Grütze (a German pudding of fruits, sugar and starch) and fruit fools (pureed fruit mixed with sugar and cream).